Maddie Susi, APCC

 Off the clock:

 When I’m not working, you can usually find me spending time connecting with my community.
-And in my alone time, I often opt for playing with my cats, Jelly and Loopy, going on walks through the city, getting soaked up in a book, and finding my next sweet treat.
+And in my alone time, playing with my cats, Jelly and Loopy, going on walks through the city, getting soaked up in a book, and finding my next sweet treat are my go-tos.

 Education:

-• Master of Arts in Mental Health Counseling and Behavioral Medicine from Boston University, Chobanian and Avedisian School of Medicine
+• Master of Arts in Mental Health Counseling and Behavioral Medicine, Boston University, Chobanian and Avedisian School of Medicine

 Licensure: